 This article covers the attribute property Restricted Data.
 This property is used to identify attributes that contain data that should be omitted from Universal Data Hub (UDH) services that send data out of the system, such as 3rd party connectors or DataAccess.

 In general terms, restricted data refers to any attribute containing data that is:

 By default, attributes are not restricted and may flow through to a variety of destinations.
 Attributes are made available to services such as EventDB, as well as third-party connectors.
 Attributes have a setting called Restricted Data that, when set, will prevent that attribute from being included in processes that send data out of the UDH.
 Attribute enrichments are not affected.

 On the Attributes screen there is a filter named "Restricted Data" that will show all attributes that have been marked as restricted.

 When editing attribute details you can see the Restricted Data field in the properties section.

 For security purposes, attributes of type Visitor ID are always marked as restricted.
 This cannot be changed.

 The following services handle restricted attributes:

 By default, restricted attributes are omitted from incoming streams.
 This behavior can be changed in the settings for each stream.
 (See Live Event and Streams.)

 By default, restricted attributes are omitted from the visitor attributes returned to the on-page data layer via data layer enrichment with AudienceStream.
 When the Tealium Collect Tag sends out a request for the latest visitor profile AudienceStream returns attributes that are not restricted.
-There behavior cannot be changed.
+This behavior cannot be changed.